 Form of Asset Summary

-This is an Asset Summary referred to in Section 5.1 of the Facility Agreement dated November 15, 2000 (the AFacility Agreement@) made between Hawaii 125-0 Trust, Canadian Imperial Bank of Commerce, as Agent, and the other financial institutions named therein.
+This is an Asset Summary referred to in Section 5.1 of the Facility Agreement dated November 15, 2000 (the AFacility Agreement@) made between Hawaii II I 125-0 Trust, Canadian Imperial Bank of Commerce, as Agent, and the other financial institutions named therein.
 This Asset Summary relates to the Asset Notice dated _________ concerning [name of Series].
 Capitalized terms used but not defined herein shall have the respective meanings given to those terms in the Facility Agreement.

 [insert reasonable details of the proposed Underlying Asset, any Liens affecting the Underlying Asset, its valuation, the method of calculation or determination of such valuation taking into consideration any Liens (together with reasonably detailed supporting materials, if applicable) and the proposed Asset Structure]